 22200.
-Boundaries, Modules, and Levels. (=HIPS 20601, PHIL 22210) PQ: Third- or fourth-year standing.
+Boundaries, Modules, and Levels.
+PQ: Third- or fourth-year standing.
 This course investigates conceptual problems arising in the attempt to analyze the structure of complex systems in a variety of biological, psychological, social, and technological contexts, and how the answers may vary with how the boundaries are drawn.
 We confront descriptive, critical, and normative puzzles arising from questions such as the following: Is a society just a collection of people, an organized collection of people, or something more?
 Can a corporation have rights and responsibilities?
 Can groups have identities?
 Why are minds in the head, or are they?
 And are genes the bearers of heredity?
 W. Wimsatt, J. Haugeland.
-May be offered 2008-09; not offered 2007-08.
+Not offered 2009-10.

 22300.
-Empire. (=CLCV 28707, HUMA 22303, ISHU 22303) PQ: Thirdor fourth-year standing.
+Empire.
+PQ: Third- or fourth-year standing.
 Completion of the general education requirement in civilization studies requirement through a College-sponsored study abroad program.
 Students read a variety of texts (e.g., writings of Thucydides, Vergil, and Forster; documents from the caliphate of Andalusia; current articles).
 By viewing their own experiences in the light of Arab, British, Greek, and Roman empires, students reflect on America's role in the cultures and countries of the twenty-first century.
 Economics, language, culture, ecology, and social ethics may provide the lenses through which students view and review their experiences.
 M. L. Behnke, C. King.
-Autumn.
+Not offered 2009-10.

 22500.
-Medicine and Society: Things, Bodies, and Persons. (=BIOS 29310, HIPS 22501, PHIL 22501) PQ: Third- or fourth-year standing.
+Medicine and Society: Things, Bodies, and Persons.
+PQ: Thirdor fourth-year standing.
 This course does not meet requirements for the biological sciences major.
 This course explores ethically controversial topics in contemporary medicine (e.g., abortion, the right to die, genetic enhancement, role of religion in medicine).
 The course is team taught by faculty from medicine and philosophy.
 For each topic, we discuss current dilemmas that arise in clinical medicine and elucidate the moral basis for different responses to the dilemmas.
 D. Brudney, J. Lantos, A. Winter.
-May be offered 2008-09; not offered 2007-08.
+Not offered 2009-10.

 22600.
-Autonomy and Medical Paternalism. (=BIOS 29311, HIPS 21901, HIST 25102, PHIL 22601) PQ: Third- or fourth-year standing.
+Autonomy and Medical Paternalism. (=BIOS 29311, HIPS 21901, PHIL 22601) PQ: Third- or fourth-year standing.
 This course does not meet requirements for the biological sciences major.
 This course is an in-depth analysis of what we mean by autonomy and how that meaning might be changed in a medical context.
 In particular, we focus on the potential compromises created by serious illness in a person with decision-making capacity and the peculiar transformations in the meaning of autonomy created by advance directives and substituted judgment.
-D. Brudney, Staff.
+D. Brudney, J. Lantos.
 Winter.